Anthony Reid (academic)

+Academic career

+Reid was the son of John Stanhope Reid, a New Zealand diplomat who held postings in Indonesia, Japan and Canada in the 1950s and 1960s.
+He earned his Bachelor of Arts in Economics and History, and his Master of Arts in History from Victoria University of Wellington.
+Reid's doctoral work at the University of Cambridge examined the contest for power in northern Sumatra, Indonesia, in the late 19th century, and he extended this study into a book The Blood of the People on the national and social revolutions in that region between 1945 and 1949.

-Professor Reid taught Southeast Asian history at University of Malaya (1965–1970) and Australian National University (1970–1999).
-He became the founding director of the Southeast Asia Center, University of California, Los Angeles, 1999–2002, and then the founding director of Asia Research Institute (ARI) at the National University of Singapore (NUS), 2002–2007.
+Reid taught Southeast Asian history at the University of Malaya between 1965 and 1970, and the Australian National University from 1970 to 1999.
+Between 1999 and 2002, he was the founding director of the Southeast Asia Center, University of California, Los Angeles, and then the founding director of the Asia Research Institute (ARI) at the National University of Singapore (NUS) from 2002 to 2007.
 He retired from NUS in 2009.
-Since then he has been based in Canberra as Professor (Emeritus) at the Australian National University.
+Thereafter, he was based in Canberra as a professor emeritus at the Australian National University.

+Fiction

-As a writer of fiction he styles himself Tony Reid.
-He is the son of John S. Reid, a New Zealand diplomat who held postings in Indonesia, Japan and Canada in the 1950s and 1960s.
+As a writer of fiction, Reid styled himself Tony Reid.

-Awards
+Death

+Reid died at a hospital in Canberra, on 8 June 2025, at the age of 85.

+Honours and awards

-In 2002 Professor Reid won the Fukuoka Asian Culture Prize in the category of academics.
+Reid was elected a Fellow of the Australian Academy of the Humanities in 1987.
+He won the Fukuoka Asian Culture Prize in the category of academics in 2002.
 He was elected as a Corresponding Fellow at the prestigious British Academy on 17 July 2008.